In many disaster situations, there are more injuries and deaths after the disaster than during the disaster.

 Take those ‘extra’ weeks of medication and include this supply in your bug out bag.

 Remember: Medication has an expiration date so rotate the supply in your bug out bag every three months.
 Expired medication is no good to you.

-Be the first to get anything new or newsworthy about the topic of first aid in the future by signing-up for our free email newsletter, The Cache, on the right-hand side of this page.
+Be the first to get additional information about first aid choices in the future by signing-up for our free email newsletter.
+When you do, you will also receive a free Important Document Checklist, outlining the documents to have secure and in your possession should a disaster strike.
+Sign-up on the right-hand side of this page.

 Disclosure: Please note that some of the links above are affiliate links, and at no additional cost to you, I will earn a commission if you decide to make a purchase.
 Please understand these recommendations are provided to be helpful and accelerate your level of disaster preparedness, not because of the small commissions I make if you decide to buy something.
 Please do not spend any money on these products unless you feel you need them or that they will help you achieve your goals.